NorESMhub/NorESM/doc/configurations/clm.rst

 A description of the NorESM2 CLM5 spin up, recoupling and diagnostics can be found here: https://github.com/NorESMhub/NorESM/blob/noresm2/doc/configurations/NorESM-CLM-memo.pdf

-Code modification (????
-I doubt this is a good suggestion.
-Since we are using github to track all the changes, it seems to be better to modify codes directly in the source code folder.)
+Code modification
 ^^^^^^
+To make more subtantial modification to the code than what is possible by the use of user_nl_clm, there are two methods:

+1. Make a branch from the version (branch or release) you want to modify, checkout this branch in order to make code changes directly in the source code folder.

-If you want to make more subtantial changes to the codes than what is possible by the use of user_nl_clm, you need to copy the source code (the fortran file you want to modify) to the SourceMods/src.clm folder in the case directory, then make the modifications needed before building the model. **Do not change the source code in the <noresm-base> folder!**
+2. Copy the source code (the fortran file(s) you want to modify) to the SourceMods/src.clm folder in the case directory, and then make the modifications needed before building the model.
+By the use of this method, you will not change the source code in the <noresm-base> folder.

 The CLM5 source code is located in::